rsyncOSX/mydocsy/content/en/docs/ssh.md

 ### Example

-As an example I have created ssh-keys for rsync only.
-The keypath is set to `~/.ssh_rsyncosx/` and the RSA based identityfile is `rsyncosx`, default port `22`.
+As an example I have created ssh-key for rsync only.
+The ssh-keypath is set to `~/.ssh_rsyncosx/` and the RSA based identityfile is `rsyncosx`, default port `22`.
 The rsync command to synchronize my Documents catalog is, set by RsyncUI, to my Raspberry Pi server is:

 ```bash